Have you ever noticed that success in business, life, and leadership has so much to do with overcoming fear of failure?

 For me, knowing I have a say about the influence I allow in, who I spend time with, and that we can learn how to be less fearful is freeing!

+Every decision we make either moves us closer to success in life or further away from it.
 This means success is rooted in the quality of our decisions, and great decisions are made with great perspective.

 Here are 9 questions to ask yourself to gain perspective and overcome fear of failure.

 You have to ask why.
 Why this, why that, why?
 Dig, dig, dig.
 Get as much information as you can.
 Talk to as many people as you can.
 Talk to your leaders, talk to your team.

 Get great, clear perspective.
 How much time do I have to gain perspective?
 Go ballistic.
 Gather as much information as you can.

 What am I afraid of in making this decision?
 Where’s my fear here?
 What is causing me to worry?
 What is causing me concern?